Disease/Disorder

 Management goals at different disease stages

-• Goal is for early rather than late fluid replacement with crystalloids with the goal of normovolemia.
-There is no clear quality evidence on whether liberal vs. conservative fluid administration prevents rhabdomyolysis-induced AKI.IVF type should be based on the clinical context (i.e., sepsis, traumatic bleeding, severe acidosis) rather than the mere presence of rhabdomyolysis, and providers should take into consideration that normal saline’s chloride content may worsen acidosis while balanced fluids may be inappropriate in hyperkalemic patients.5
+- Early, rather than late, intravenous fluid (IVF) replacement with crystalloids is recommended with the goal of normovolemia.
+There is no clear quality evidence on whether liberal or conservative fluid administration prevents rhabdomyolysis-induced AKI.
+IVF type should be based on the clinical context (i.e., sepsis, traumatic bleeding, severe acidosis) rather than the mere presence of rhabdomyolysis.
+Providers should take into consideration that normal saline’s chloride content and the potassium in lactated Ringer’s may worsen acidosis while balanced fluids may be inappropriate in hyperkalemic patients.5 An appropriate urine output goal for IVF resuscitation is 2–3 mL/kg/hr for most patients with rhabdomyolysis.4

-• Monitoring of CK levels and myoglobin.
+- Monitoring of CK levels and myoglobin.

-• Muscle decompression with fasciotomies.
+- Muscle decompression with fasciotomies.

-• It is important to maintain adequate urine output (> 0.5 ml/kg/hr for 6-8 hours) and monitor for signs of dehydration.
+- It is important to maintain adequate urine output (> 0.5 ml/kg/hr for 6-8 hours) and monitor for signs of dehydration.

-• In the presence of disseminated intravascular coagulation (DIC) and hemorrhagic complications, platelets, vitamin K, and fresh frozen plasma may be necessary.4,5
+- In the presence of disseminated intravascular coagulation (DIC) and hemorrhagic complications, platelets, vitamin K, and fresh frozen plasma may be necessary.4,5

 Subacute13,23,24,26

-• Continued monitoring of electrolyte and acid balance.
+- Continued monitoring of electrolyte and acid balance.

-• Continued monitoring of CK levels and myoglobin and renal function.
+- Continued monitoring of CK levels and myoglobin and renal function.

-• Administration of allopurinol will reduce the production of uric acid and acts as a free radical scavenger.
+- Administration of allopurinol will reduce the production of uric acid and acts as a free radical scavenger.

-• If renal failure or severe hyperkalemia or acidosis has been established, continuous hemodialysis or hemofiltration should be implemented.
+- If renal failure or severe hyperkalemia or acidosis has been established, continuous hemodialysis or hemofiltration should be implemented.

 Chronic/stable13,23,24,26

-• Patients who have had fasciotomies may require skin grafting.
+- Patients who have had fasciotomies may require skin grafting.

-• Physical therapy and occupational therapy: initially, a prevention of contractures program with range of motion exercises (active and passive) occurs, followed by aerobic training and gradual resistance training to maintain functional activity.
+- Physical therapy and occupational therapy: initially, a prevention of contractures program with range of motion exercises (active and passive) occurs, followed by aerobic training and gradual resistance training to maintain functional activity.
 The current best evidence supports a submaximal strengthening program to prevent a recurrent exertional rhabdomyolysis.26

 Coordination of care

-Appropriate and early fluid resuscitation in the field by rescue teams, continued by emergency room personnel, will assure a lower rate of complications in patients who had severe trauma, or patients with risk factors for rhabdomyolysis.23 There is the need to prevent secondary sequelae, such as contractures, and work on strengthening muscles in a gentle fashion that involves nursing, therapists, and the patient and the family when the patient is out of the hospital.
+Appropriate and early fluid resuscitation in the field by rescue teams, continued by emergency room personnel, will assure a lower rate of complications in patients who had severe trauma, or patients with risk factors for rhabdomyolysis.23 There is the need to prevent secondary sequelae, such as contractures, and work on strengthening muscles in a gentle fashion that involves nursing, therapists, and the patient and caregivers when the patient is out of the hospital.

 Patient & family education